Bio

 Flight Simulation

-After gaining an honours degree in Electical and Electronic Engineering I started my career in flight simulation, working with Level D Full FLight Simulators.
+After gaining an honours degree in Electrical and Electronic Engineering I started my career in at Thales Training & Simulation working with Level D Full FLight Simulators.
 These simulators can produce movement in all six degrees of freedom (6-DoF) and have realistic visuals and sound.
 They are so realistic that a pilot training for a new aircraft type does not need to spend any time in real flight!

-I was responsible developing the Avionics software models and integrating them with real aircraft hardware.
+I was responsible for developing the Avionics software models and integrating them with real aircraft hardware.
+(Avionics comprising the electronics systems, screens & controls responsible for communication, navigation and performance monitoring.)
 A really interesting role where I also learnt to tune the simulators sound system to replicate cockpit sound accurately.
 I had the opportunity to travel worldwide installing the simulators and presenting the systems I was responsible for to the certificating authorities.

 Desktop Software